 Tetra Images/Getty Images

-Kids who love movies and TV shows will likely recognize many of the sites in Atlanta because the city has grown to become the de facto Hollywood.
-The Walking Dead, The Hunger Games, many of Marvel’s recent superhero films, The Vampire Diaries, and Stranger Things have all been filmed here.
-History buffs can go deep into the civil rights movement through world-class museums like the National Center for Civil and Human Rights, as well as several must-see Dr. King landmarks.
-Meanwhile, sports fans have shiny new stadiums to enjoy football, soccer, and baseball, as well as Olympic Park, which is now a 22-acre green space with events, fountains, and those famous Olympic rings.
-There’s also the Center for Puppetry Arts, which boasts artifacts from Sesame Street, The Dark Crystal, and The Muppets.
+Why you’ll love it: What’s not to love about Atlanta?
+The city has become the de facto Hollywood, with The Walking Dead, The Hunger Games, many of Marvel’s recent superhero films, The Vampire Diaries and Stranger Things all filmed here.
+History buffs can go deep into the Civil Rights Movement through world-class museums like the National Center for Civil and Human Rights, as well as several must-see Dr. Martin Luther King Jr. landmarks.
+Meanwhile, sports fans have shiny new stadiums to enjoy football, soccer and baseball, as well as Olympic Park, which is now a 22-acre green space with events, fountains and those famous Olympic rings.
+There’s also the Center for Puppetry Arts, which boasts artifacts from Sesame Street, The Dark Crystal and The Muppets.

 Natalie Ruffing/Getty Images